-- It is VERY important to review the volcanic, petrologic and metamorphic parts of your Physical Geology class and the mineral associations and phase diagrams from your Mineralogy class. - Participation in class and in your group (determined later) is very important you should not only try to answer questions based on your reading but also learn from your mistakes and discussion among your teammates. - It is important for you to learn where significant "petrologic" localities are in the world and how they are related to plate tectonics.
+- It is VERY important to review the volcanic, petrologic and metamorphic parts of your Physical Geology class and the mineral associations and phase diagrams from your Mineralogy class. - Participation in class and in your group (if in a group context) is very important you should not only try to answer questions based on your reading but also learn from your mistakes and discussion among your teammates.

+- It is important for you to learn where significant "petrologic" localities are in the world and how they are related to plate tectonics.
 I will provide you with copies of important overheads and PowerPoint presentations that I show in class (on a Canvas course web site). - I have very high expectations of you.
 I will put a great deal of effort into this class and I expect the same from you.
 This is a demanding class that can be difficult if you do not keep up with the reading and or lectures.
-I am willing and available to help you with any problems you may have with the course material.
+I am willing and available to help you with any problems you may have with the course material, whether that be during office hours or outside of scheduled hours.